What are custom web fonts?

 Tip: The link starts at https: and ends at the end of the bolded words of the Font Name, before the & symbol, seen below.

 In this example, the Font URL would be https://fonts.googleapis.com/css2?family=Do+Hyeon

 - Copy the Font Family, save this for use in later steps in your Delivra account.

-Tip: You will need to copy everything after Font family excluding the quotation marks, seen below.
+Tip: You will need to copy everything after Font family excluding the quotation marks and last semicolon, seen below.

 Navigate to the Brand Styles page in your account.

 1. Click on Settings > Account Management > Brand Styles